notmuch/notmuch/doc/man1/notmuch-search.rst

         rather than the number of matching messages.

     ``--duplicate=N``
-        Effective with ``--output=files``, output the Nth filename associated with each message matching the query (N is 1-based).
+        For ``--output=files``, output the Nth filename associated with each message matching the query (N is 1-based).
 If N is greater than the number of files associated with the message, don't print anything.

+        For ``--output=messages``, only output message IDs of messages matching the search terms that have at least N filenames associated with them.

         Note that this option is orthogonal with the **folder:** search prefix.
 The prefix matches messages based on filenames.
 This